-Craft and Related Trades Workers are those who apply their specific knowledge and skills in the fields of mining and construction, metal forming, and erect metal structures, make, fit, maintain and repair machinery, equipment or tools, carry out printing work as well as produce or process foodstuffs, textiles, or wooden, metal and other articles including handicraft goods.
-Example of occupations in this category are house builders, carpenter and mechanics.
+Craft and Related Trades Workers are those who apply their specific knowledge and skills in the fields of mining and construction metal forming and erect metal structures, make, fit, maintain and repair machinery, equipment or tools, carry out printing work as well as produce or process foodstuffs, textiles, or wooden, metal and other articles including handicraft goods.
+Example of occupation in this category are house builder, carpenter and mechanics.